cruise-automation/k-rail/README.md

 # Supported policies

+Below are the policies built-in to K-Rail.
+Additional custom written policies can be created and configured for your organization if they are not general purpose enough for committing to upstream.
+See the [example plugin provided](plugins/examples/README.md) for details on writing your own policy plugin.

 ## No ShareProcessNamespace

 `shareProcessNamespace: true` is a Pod Spec directive that puts all containers in a Pod within